 Centerfire vs Rimfire

-One of the main differences you’ll see in the .22 round and the 5.56 round is rimfire and centerfire.
+You’ll see one of the main differences in the .22 round, and the 5.56 round is rimfire and centerfire.

 The primer on a 5.56mm centerfire round is in the middle of the casing and is typically a circle.
 Whereas, on the .22 round, the primer is contained in the rim of the round and can be struck anywhere on the rim to spark the powder.

-Centerfire rounds are known to be more reliable and consistent when firing as compared to rimfire, which can sometimes not fire when struck.
+Centerfire rounds are known to be more reliable and consistent when firing than rimfire, which can sometimes not fire when struck.

-Manufacturing processes are always improving, and while I’ve had nothing but good experiences with all of the .22 LR rounds I’ve had lately, it still carries the stigma of being a less reliable round compared to the centerfire 5.56 round.
+Manufacturing processes are always improving.
+While I’ve had nothing but good experiences with all of the .22 LR rounds I’ve had lately, it still carries the stigma of being a less reliable round than the centerfire 5.56 round.

-If you are interested in learning more about 5.56 then check out our breakdown of 5.56 vs 300 Blackout.
+If you are interested in learning more about 5.56, check out our 5.56 vs 300 Blackout breakdown.